Table of Contents

-Founded in 2010 in Boulder, Colorado, Sequel Venture Partners focuses its investment on healthcare, enterprise IT, clean technology and internet-based services.
+Founded in 2010 in Boulder, Colorado, Sequel Venture Partners focuses its investment in healthcare, enterprise IT, clean technology and internet-based services.
 Their portfolio includes Cardiovascular Systems Inc, Myogen Inc, Wall Street on Demand, and Homesphere Inc.

 Lately, SVP invested $3 million into San Antonio’s Xenex Disinfection Services, which sells robotic and ultraviolet equipment used to disinfect hospital rooms.

 6. Greenmont Capital Partners

 The team at Greenmont Capital Partners includes Todd Woloson (Managing Director), and David Haynes (Managing Director).
-Founded in 2004, Greenmont Capital has been making impact investments in high growth consumer products.
+Founded in 2004, Greenmont Capital has been making impact investments in high-growth consumer products.

 Greenmont Capital Partners had previously invested in the organic juice company Uncle Matt’s Organic.
 The company was successfully sold to Dean Foods the largest processor and distributor of dairy products in the U.S. The company sold for an undisclosed amount five years after GCP’s initial investment.

 David Solomon manages Meritage Funds along with Jack Tankersley (Managing Director), and Laura Beller (Managing Director).
 MF was founded more than 30 years ago when its founders came together to manage institutional venture capital and private equity funds.

 In 2014, the founders decided to stop raising institutional capital and instead, opted to pool personal resources to invest.